invictus-anic3tus/anicept-vex/journal.md

 ### day 95 - june 5
 oh gosh,,, it's been ages. i've been caught up with a lot of stuff, from vacation, to hanging out with my best friend, to working on a [drone](https://github.com/invictus-anic3tus/v4) for highway, and all sorts of stuff in between. in my off-time, however, I've gotten the entire thing assembled, minus the power. this is simply because I needed more 12awg wire, and today i finally got it!
 I'll try to finish that later and then... power it on 👀

+### days 96 thru 98 - june 6 thru 9
+assembled the power!
+I also powered on the printer and it looked good. the power strip finally works too! however when I tried to flash klipper the mainboard just kept flashing for a long time. i fixed it by finding my 8gb sd card (instead of 64gb) and formatting it to FAT32 (ha fat). after a bunch of fiddling around i got klipper screen working too!!
+I heated up the bed to 60°C and it worked perfectly.
+I'm not going to heat up the nozzle quite yet since I need to do a little work with it regarding thermal grease and whatnot. i set up sensorless homing and the Klicky, until my Raspberry Pi decided to malfunction.
+Tomorrow me problem. i was focused on my drone mostly these past three days.

+5 hrs

 ## what i've learned from making the Anicept Vex